rdavids231/privacy-policy/README.md

 **Information Collection and Use**

 The app does NOT use any third party services that may collect information used to identify you.
+Nor does it use or collect any data itself.

 **Contact Us**